2 Kings Chapter 21 Summary

 Discussion Questions for 2 Kings, Chapter 21

-1. n what ways do the reigns of Hezekiah and Manasseh in Judah differ, and what similarities can be identified between their leadership styles, policies, and religious practices?
+1. In what ways do the reigns of Hezekiah and Manasseh in Judah differ, and what similarities can be identified between their leadership styles, policies, and religious practices?
 Additionally, how do these comparisons shed light on the complexities of kingship and the spiritual condition of Judah during their respective reigns?

-3. If Manasseh was such a bad king why did God allow him to reign for so long?
+3. If Manasseh was such a bad king, why did God allow him to reign for so long?
 What does this tell us about the longsuffering of God?

 5. Manassah also worshipped the sun, moon, and stars.
-He like those around him believed that these astrological bodies influenced the world around him.
+He, like those around him, believed that these astrological bodies influenced the world around him.
 How is this practice seen today?
-In what ways do you attribute the things in your world to the sun, moon and stars?
+In what ways do you attribute the things in your world to the sun, moon, and stars?

 10. In what ways do the actions and reign of Manasseh contrast with the character and leadership of Jesus as portrayed in the Bible, and what lessons can we draw from this comparison about the qualities of effective and righteous leadership?
 Additionally, how does reflecting on these comparisons shape our understanding of Jesus as the ultimate King and the standards by which we measure leadership in our own lives and communities?